 Your group can step through time and bowl at the Midwest’s only authentic duckpin bowling lanes located in a the historic Fountain Square Theatre Building.
 Or, enjoy a more modern touch at Pins Mechanical located in Indy’s new Bottleworks District.

 Ranging from small taprooms to large warehouses, Indy’s craft beverage scene is booming.
 Each brewery has its own unique flavor and offers pints for all palates.
-Guided tours of favorite local breweries are available through Indy Brew Bus and Indy Beer Mile, or arrange a BYOB tour with Handle Bar Indy or Pickled Pedaler.
+Arrange a BYOB tour with Handle Bar Indy or Pickled Pedaler.
 Don't forget to check in at each location using the Indy Craft Pass!

 Chef JJ’s Downtown is a unique, personal, and hands on culinary experience perfect for any corporate team-building or private event.
 Conveniently located just one block from Lucas Oil Stadium and the Indiana Convention Center, Chef JJ’s provides clients with the opportunity to create and enjoy multicourse meals served in backyard or family style settings.